Moving to the UK requires a lot of preparation; this checklist outlines all the steps you need to take before and after you move to the UK.

 Residents from the EU/EFTA on short-stay visits to the UK can access healthcare through their European Health Insurance Card (EHIC).
 Those visiting from outside the EU/EFTA will have to take out private health insurance.
 Private healthcare provision is available for those who don’t want treatment on the NHS and can afford to be treated privately.

-The social security system in the UK is complex and is currently undergoing changes, with many benefit payments in the process of being phased out to be replaced with a single payment called Universal Credit.
-This covers several of the welfare and unemployment benefit payments.
+The social security system in the UK is complex and is called Universal Credit.
+This payment system covers several of the welfare and unemployment benefit payments.
 In addition to these, there is disability living allowance, statutory sick pay, maternity and paternity pay and a state pension.
 These are funded through a mixture of taxation and national insurance (NI).
 Residents, including foreign residents who have moved to the UK, are eligible for these, although exact amounts paid may depend on NI contributions.
 See the UK government website for a full overview of UK benefits entitlement.

 Opening a bank account in the UK is relatively straightforward.
 As you will need proof of address, you will have to open the account once you have relocated, unless you have documentation proving your UK address prior to your move.
 Alternatively, many UK banks have international account options for non-residents, meaning you don’t have to wait until you’re in the UK to open the account.
 However, these often require initial lump sum deposits, minimum monthly transactions and sometimes administration fees.